All Episodes

 No, it's not.

-That's just another walker lie.
+That's just another Walker lie.

 Well, nobody has been fired.

-Scott Walker has not laid off anybody, none of the union claims that's not true.
+Scott Walker has not laid off anybody.

-I know people that are losing their jobs left and right.
+They're losing their jobs left and right.

-Uh Scott Walker, the uh taxes, everything he said he was gonna do, he doesn't care about us.
+Scott Walker, the taxes, everything he said he was going to do.

 Scott Walker doesn't care about us.

-Oh, this is a bunch of lies.
+All of this is a bunch of lies.

 Did not matter.

-It was I've seen it before, folks.
+I've seen it before, folks.

-It wasn't this is not the first time I've seen this.
+This is not the first time I've seen this.

 I know I sound incredulous.

-Um I encounter it uh quite often.
+I encounter it quite often.

 And all the facts were true.

-I live in real.
+I live in Realville.

-I'm not interested in the f in in in in in lies.
+I'm not interested in lies.

 I'm not interested in things that are not right.